Whimsy Stick

 Anxiety drops.
 Reactivity decreases.
 Obedience becomes dramatically easier.

 This is the difference between a novelty toy and a genuine behavioral tool.
-For structured sessions using each phase, the impulse control drills guide walks through exactly how to layer training into the sequence.
+For structured sessions using each phase, the flirt pole impulse control drills guide walks through exactly how to layer training into the sequence.

 The Build